-During FY 2023, the Company addressed legacy issues while successfully regaining full compliance with Nasdaq's continued listing rules and restarting operations in order to stage Lottery.com for growth during 2024.
-The cornerstone of the Company's operational progress for 2024 will be driven by technology, product and service/capability enhancements.
+During FY 2023, the Company addressed legacy issues while successfully regaining full compliance with Nasdaq's continued listing rules and restarting operations in order to stage Lottery.com for growth in FY 2024.
+The cornerstone of the Company's operational progress for FY 2024 will be driven by technology, product and service/capability enhancements.

-This Amended Report is reflective of the Company's commitment to transparency, integrity, and responsible corporate governance.
-The investment commitments from United Investments Capital London, Univest Securities LLC, and Prosperity Investment Management outlined in this report are evidence of investor belief in Management's capability to resume core lottery and gaming operations, monetize the Sports.com brand, and expand all the Company's brand across the globe.
+This Report is reflective of the Company's commitment to transparency, integrity, and responsible corporate governance.
+The investment commitments from United Capital Investments London Limited, Univest Securities LLC, and Prosperity Investment Management outlined in this report are evidence of investor belief in Management's capability to resume core lottery and gaming operations, monetize the Sports.com brand, and expand all the Company's brand across the globe.